nodepy/nodepy/README.md

 - add `Session.load_module(cache=True)` argument
 - add `Directories` class which generates the paths to look for Python modules installed via Pip through PPYM and more
+- entering the Node.py `Context` now adds the local `nodepy_modules/.bin` directory to the `PATH` environment variable

 ### v0.0.10